-Black lines on the gum line of teeth are a noticeable blemish on your pearly whites.
+Black lines on teeth are a noticeable blemish on your pearly whites.
 Black lines can appear for a number of reasons.
 From not maintaining good oral hygiene to consuming certain foods and drinks or even a chemical imbalance in the body.
 They can also be a sign of an underlying tooth issue.
-And, if you have a black line on dental crowns, the black base of an old metallic-fused crown may in fact be showing.
+And, if you have a black line under dental crowns, this is likely from a metallic-fused crown that may be showing on your gum line.

-If you have a black line or mark appearing on the gum line of your tooth, you’ve come to the right place.
+If you have a black line, blemish or mark appearing on your tooth, you’ve come to the right place.
 Getting black lines on teeth removed first depends on diagnosing the underlying cause.
 Then it relies on finding the best solution to treat and return teeth to their former brilliance.

 Plaque forms naturally on teeth, particularly near the gum lines.
 If not removed through brushing and flossing, this plaque will calcify and harden into tartar, also known as calculus.
 Tartar can only be removed by a dentist.
 This tartar can appear black in some cases, for example, if levels of copper or iron in your body are high.

 A dentist can remove the black tartar build up through a dental exam clean and recommend correct brushing and flossing techniques to prevent further build up.